iZucken/swe-lancer-bench-critique/README.md

 - If claims to be believed (unverifiable) - a lot of engineering was done to pick and refine the tasks;
 - A lot of managerial and other work already implicitly done by repository owners even before that;
 - Does not account for compute/training costs;
-- No mind at all is paid for failed tasks, as if managing invalid/falied work is somehow free;
+- No mind at all is paid for failed tasks, as if managing invalid/falied work is somehow free.
+A 40% success rate worker would be fired;
 - See further section on managerial work evaluation - bulk of "earnings" is made with a strange method;
 - See [justifiable issues](https://github.com/openai/SWELancer-Benchmark/issues/13)